-The comma is the punctuation mark most likely to cause angst.
-This is largely the result of the many different ways the comma is used.
+The comma might be the most troublesome punctuation mark.
+This is largely due to the many different ways the comma is used.
 Sometimes, the comma indicates a pause that would occur if the sentence were spoken aloud.
 Other times, the comma separates grammatical components of the sentence.
 Finally, there are mechanical and stylistic uses of the comma that are simply conventional.

 The presence or absence of a comma can change the meaning of a sentence—sometimes dramatically.
 In extreme cases, an erroneous comma can make a sentence mean the exact opposite of what the writer intended.
 A careful writer must be a careful user of commas.

-There are several uses of the comma that can best be described as mechanical.
-The use or nonuse of the comma is well established, and writers need only to apply the rules.
+There are several uses of the comma that can best be described as conventional or mechanical.
+The use or omission of the comma is well established, and writers need only to apply the rules.

 Most authorities, including The Associated Press Stylebook and The Chicago Manual of Style, recommend a comma after the first digit of a four-digit number.
 The exceptions include years, page numbers, and street addresses.